 - F. Disturbance of the Riparian Buffer shall be limited to the area necessary to perform an allowable use. - G. Where possible and practical, disturbances shall be phased with each phase restored prior to beginning the next phase. - H. Allowable activities shall not cause stormwater flow to concentrate. - Any vegetation removed for an allowable activity shall be replaced immediately upon completion of the activity.
 Where mature trees are removed, such trees shall be replaced with the largest practical tree of acceptable native species. - J. Erosion and sediment pollution control shall be installed and maintained during construction.
 Evidence of an approved Erosion and Sediment Control Plan, NPDES Permit or other PADEP permit, where required, shall be submitted prior to issuance of local permits. - K. Riparian buffers shall be maintained in a manner consistent with sound forest management practices.
 In the absence of a site specific management plan, the following maintenance guidelines apply: - 1.
 Buffers shall be inspected periodically for evidence of excessive sediment deposition, erosion or concentrated flow channels.
 Prompt action shall be taken to correct these problems and prevent future occurrence. - Trees presenting an unusual hazard of creating downstream obstructions shall be removed.
 Such material shall be removed from the floodplain or the riparian buffer (whichever is widest); or cut into sections small enough so as to prevent the possibility of creating obstructions downstream.
 Wherever possible, large stable debris should be conserved. - 3.
-Vegetation should be inspected periodically to ensure diverse vegetative cover and vigorous plant growth consistent with buffering objectives. - a.
-Remove invasive plant species that may threaten the integrity of the buffer. - b.
-Periodic cutting of trees may be necessary to promote vigorous growth and encourage regeneration. - 4.
+Vegetation should be inspected periodically, and a diverse vegetative cover and vigorous plant growth consistent with buffering objectives shall be maintained. - 4.
+Invasive plant species that may threaten the integrity of the buffer shall be removed, - 5.
 Excessive use of fertilizers, pesticides, herbicides, and other chemicals shall be avoided.
 These products should be used only when absolutely necessary to maintain buffer vegetation.